Monday, September 18, 2023

 Carlsbad, CA

 The author has studied nuclear issues as an independent researcher for more than 50 years.
-He has a collection nearly 600 books on nuclear war, nuclear weapons, nuclear power, nuclear engineering, including several dozen on nuclear waste issues alone.
+He has a personal collection of over 600 books on nuclear war, nuclear weapons, nuclear power, nuclear engineering, including several dozen on nuclear waste issues alone.